-5 People places: A Guide for Public Library Buildings in New South Wales.
-3rd edition Sydney, State Library of NSW, 2012 http://www.sl.nsw.gov.au/services/public_libraries/docs/people_places.pdf Strengthening South Australian Communities in a changing world: the Council of the Future (2013) Adelaide: Local Excellence Expert Panel, commissioned by the Local Government Association 7 http://www.librarieswithoutborders.org/ 8 http://www.ideas-box.org/en/
+&lt;sup>5 People places: A Guide for Public Library Buildings in New South Wales.
+3rd edition Sydney, State Library of NSW, 2012 Future (2013) Adelaide: Local Excellence Expert Panel, commissioned by the Local Government Association

-1. Connected community places
+1 Connected community places 2019 updated actions

-Goals Recommended Actions Responsibility 1.1 Provide vibrant flexible spaces that are fit for purpose 1.1.1 Support all libraries to undertake a benchmarking audit of their library spaces against the 'People Places' blueprint; 1.1.2 Public Library Services and Public Libraries When building new libraries take account of trends in integrating and/or co-locating library services with other local, State or Federal community and cultural services; 1.1.3 Local Councils and Public Libraries Involve communities in the design of libraries and shaping and delivering programmes.
-1.1.4 Public Libraries Ensure regular maintenance and refurbishment plans and budgets are included in Council Asset Management Plans Local Councils and Public Libraries 1.2 Continue to extend the reach of library services into the community 1.2.1 Investigate and implement a preferred model for delivery of customised services to remote rural and Indigenous communities; 1.2.2 Share best practice for innovative ways to engage with communities where they are.
-Public Library Services nominated State government agencies and Indigenous governing authorities Public Libraries 1.3 Create greater impact through targeted programmes and events 1.3.1 Continue to develop state-wide programmes aligned to achieve specific local, State or Federal outcomes; 1.3.2 Seek opportunities to work with community, educational and business partners to deliver programs with greater impact.
-Public Library Services and LGA Public Library Services and Public Libraries
+Goals 2019 updated actions Status Driver Partners f t .1 Provide vibrant lexible spaces hat are fit for ourpose 1.1.1 Support all libraries to undertake a benchmarking audit of their library spaces against the 'People Places' blueprint Complete Г 1.1.2 Capture case studies of new libraries and co-located services to share with the Network Updated PLS Libraries 1.1.3 Involve communities in the design of libraries and shaping and delivering of programs Superseded by 2.3.1 1.1.4 Ensure regular maintenance and refurbishment plans and budgets are included in Council Asset Management Plans Ongoing Councils ( e r .2 Continue to extend the each of library ervices into the 1.2.1 Continue to develop and test services for remote rural and Indigenous communities, monitor outcomes and use results to develop future service models Updated PLS Communities ommunity 1.2.2 Share best practice for innovative ways to engage with communities Ongoing PLSA Libraries 1.2.3 Ensure the learnings from emerging service models (e.g. kiosks, co-located services) are reported to the Network New PLS PLSA i t .3 Create greater mpact through argeted programs nd events 1.3.1 Continue to develop state-wide programs aligned to achieve specific local, state or federal outcomes 1.3.2 Superseded by 2.3.1 DI G D : 1 Seek opportunities to work with community, educational and business partners to deliver programs with greater impact.
+Ensure programs include measures so that processes and outcomes can be evaluated Updated PLS Regional Hubs (see 4.2.4)